rezabekf/aws-gaming-box/README.md

 - virtualenv ([Local Development only](#local-development))

 ## Deploy the CloudFormation Stack
 As the solution is using `Lambda` function, the code needs to be zipped and uploaded to S3 bucket.
-The `deploy.sh` script will install lambda libraries, will package the template to S3 bucket and finally will deploy the CloudFormation stack.
+The `Makefile` will install lambda libraries, package the template to S3 bucket and finally deploy the CloudFormation stack.

 1. Set the env variables
     ```shell script
     BUCKET_NAME=""
     AWS_REGION=""
-    KEY_PAIR=""
+    KEY_PAIR_NAME=""
     ```
 1. Create S3 bucket
     ```shell script